marcanalella/remida/gallery/index.md

 ---
-title: Our Works
+title: Gallery
-subtitle: This is an optional subtitle for the portfolio page
+subtitle: Take a look at our gallery
 layout_style: mosaic
 seo:
   title: Portfolio